jidongxiao/CSCI1200-DataStructures/hws/01_spotify_playlists/README.md

                 tmpString.erase(quotePos, 1); // remove the double quote character at the found position; here number 1 as the second argument means erasing 1 character.
         }
 ```

+Note that the above double quote removal logic wouldn't do anything if the argument doesn't contain a double quote.
+This means including the double quote removal logic in your code should not affect how you run your program locally on your own computer.

 ## Submission Details